danfuzz/samizdat/doc/samizdat-0/library-code.md

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

-#### `partialApply(function, value*, list?) <> function`
+#### `partialApply(function, value*) <> function`

 Partial function application.
-This takes a function and a number of arguments to call it with, in standard `apply` form (that is, zero or more individual arguments ended with a list-of-the-rest), and returns a new function.
+This takes a function and a number of arguments to call it with, returning a new function.
 The new function, when called, in turn calls the original function with the arguments specified here as the first arguments, followed by any arguments passed to the new function.

-For example, `partialApply(iadd, [2])` is a function which when called returns the sum of 2 and whatever value it was passed. `partialApply(iadd, 2, [])` means the same thing.
+For example, `partialApply(iadd, 2)` is a function which when called returns the sum of 2 and whatever value it was passed.

 #### `yCombinator(function) <> function`